FloGa/scfs/README.md

 While setting up a cloud based backup and archive solution, I encountered the following phenomenon: Many small files would get uploaded quite fast and – depending on the actual cloud storage provider – highly concurrently, while big files tend to slow down the whole process.
-The explanation is simple, most cloud storage providers do not support the upload of a single file, sometimes they would not even support resuming a partial upload.
+The explanation is simple, many cloud storage providers do not support concurrent or chunked uploads of a single file, sometimes they would not even support resuming a partial upload.
 You would need to upload it in one go, sequentially byte for byte, it's all or nothing.

 Now consider a scenario, where you upload a really big file, like a mirror of your Raspberry Pi's SD card with the system and configuration on it.
 I have